Skygers/The-calculation-of-Islamic-prayer-times/README.md

 # The-calculation-of-Islamic-prayer-times

 The IslamicPrayerTimesCalculator repository a calculation for accurately calculating Islamic prayer times.
-This repository houses advanced algorithms and methods designed to precisely determine the five daily prayer timings based on geographical coordinates and calendar dates.
+This repository houses advanced algorithms and methods designed to precisely determine the five daily prayer timings based on geographical, astronomical coordinates and calendar dates.

 **The Method Contain:**